keystroke3/FileSurf/README.md

 # FileSurf
-A small tool for recursively your directories for quick and easy fuzzy searching.
+A small tool for recursively searching your directories for quick and easy fuzzy searching.

 ## Setup